tanamim/MIN16/README.md

 ### Bit format
 Once word size is determined, how do you divide those bits into parts?
 Typical arithmetic machine instruction contains three components, Operation Code, Destination Regiser Identifier, and Source Register Identifier.

-For example, `ADD $r1, $r10` is an instruction to add the value of source register 10 to destination register 1.
+For a general example, `ADD $r1, $r10` is an instruction to add the value of source register 10 to destination register 1.
 This instruction is represented in Hex digit as `0x001a`.
 ```markdown
 [opcode] [rd] [rs]
      ADD  $r1 $r10